williaz/TechRefresher/Core_Spring_5.md

 - Template: JDBC/REST template; abstract skeleton - subclass impl steps
 - Front controller: DispatcherServlet; centralizing matters
 - proxy/decorator:
+- Facade: SLF4J/ Commons Logging; The Simple Logging Facade for Java or (SLF4J) serves as a simple facade or abstraction for various logging frameworks, e.g. java.util.logging, log4j and logback, allowing the end user to plug in the desired logging framework at deployment time.

 ### 4.SPRING BOOT
 - [x] What is Spring Boot?